genomicsclass/book/pages/monte_carlo.md

 ![Quantile-quantile plot comparing 1000 Monte Carlo simulated t-statistics to theoretical normal distribution.](figure/monte_carlo-ttest_qqplot-1.png)

 This looks like a very good approximation.
-So, for this particular population, a sample size of 10 was large enough to use the CLT approximation.
+For this particular population, a sample size of 10 was large enough to use the CLT approximation.
 How about 3?

 ```r